“And I tell you, you are Peter, and on this rock I will build my church” (Matthew 16:18 New Revised Standard Version)

 - Foster spiritual awareness rooted in a Christian ethos

 At Wootton we have a culture of praise, celebrating success in every way possible.
 We are constantly looking for the ‘good’, whether in attitude, work or behaviour, and self-discipline is encouraged.
-Achievements are acknowledged with a system of house points, merits, certificates and shields.
+Achievements are acknowledged with a system of class rewards, merits, certificates and shields.

 Simple, common sense rules are devised by staff and children together, emphasising kindness and thoughts for others.
 Any behaviour problems are dealt with promptly, talking and listening to the child concerned and involving parents when necessary.
 An individual system may be devised to help the child.
 All children are encouraged to speak up if they are not happy with a situation, first to the other child/children concerned and then to an adult.
 Good behaviour is one of the issues discussed during Democratic Circle Time.

 ‘The school prioritises the emotional needs of pupils and the development of resilience and positive attitudes to learning, relationships, life and its knock backs.’